-Mesotherapy with PRP for hair loss is a three-step medical treatment in which a person’s blood is drawn, processed, and then injected into the scalp.
-PRP injections trigger natural hair growth and maintain it by increasing blood supply to the hair follicle and increasing the thickness of the hair shaft.
-Sometimes this approach is combined with other hair loss procedures or medications.
+Mesotherapy with PRP for hair loss is a comprehensive medical treatment consisting of three steps.
+First, a person’s blood is drawn and processed.
+Then, the processed blood, rich in platelets, is injected into the scalp.
+This procedure aims to stimulate natural hair growth and maintain it by improving blood supply to the hair follicles and increasing the thickness of the hair shaft.
+In some cases, this approach may be combined with other hair loss procedures or medications.

-PRP therapy involves drawing a person’s own blood and putting it into a centrifuge that separates red blood cells from the plasma.
-The plasma, which contains growth factors, is then injected back into the person.
+PRP therapy for hair loss begins with drawing a person’s own blood, which is then processed in a centrifuge.
+This process separates the red blood cells from the plasma, which contains valuable growth factors.
+The plasma, rich in growth factors, is subsequently injected back into the person’s hair follicles.

-After the first treatment, people have injections monthly for three months, then once every three to six months.
-Within a few months of treatment, they can notice less hair loss.
-Soon after, they may experience an increase in thickness and regrowth.
+Following the initial treatment, individuals typically receive monthly injections for three months.
+Subsequently, the treatment frequency is reduced to once every three to six months.
+Within a few months of initiating treatment, individuals may notice a decrease in hair loss.
+Furthermore, they may observe an increase in hair thickness and regrowth in the following months.

 Studies have found that people with hereditary hair loss or male or female pattern baldness can potentially curb or even regrow some hair after PRP injections.

 PRP therapy has worked well for the most common type of hair loss, which is known as androgenetic alopecia or male pattern baldness.

 PRP requires maintenance treatment, and it’s extremely safe and natural because it uses your own blood

 PRP is best for people who have mild to moderate hair thinning.
 It won’t regrow a full head of hair if you’re already bald.
 If that’s your case, you might need hair transplant first to consider PRP treatment.